 Also for Autumn I love to bring home other yellow-orange vegetables this time of year: pumpkin, butternut squash and yellow and orange peppers, to name a few.
 Although they are not root vegetables, their color gives them many of the same phytochemical benefits of beta-carotene and bioflavonoids.
 They are known for:

 - Reducing the risk of cancer and heart attacks

-So add these nutrient-rich, energizing, immune-boosting, cancer-fighting, root and colorful vegetables to YOUR Fall table!
+So add these nutrient-rich, energizing, immune-boosting, cancer-fighting, root and colourful vegetables to YOUR Fall table!

-Click here for one of my favorite Fall soup recipes…
+Click here for a warming Fall soup recipe…